-- 16.1 As part of their induction process, our staff are provided with regular training on managing behaviour, including training on: - The proper use of restraint. - The needs of the pupils at the school - · How SEND and mental health needs can impact behaviour.
+- 16.1 As part of their induction process, our staff are provided with regular training on managing behaviour, including training on: - The proper use of restraint by the Leadership Team. - The needs of the pupils at the school - How SEND and mental health needs can impact behaviour.